image of white man in his fifties with grey hair, he's laughing while wearing a black shirt jacket, and holding a pen ready to write notes

 Still worried about what content you’ll see popping up from your people?
 We hear you.
 That’s why having a community manager keeping tabs on their posts could be the move for you.

-Think of your community manager as your right hand person - they know your brand guidelines, they know your employee value proposition, they know your goals for the programme.
-They’ll be able to identify any posts that don’t quite fit with what you’re going for and flag them to you (hopefully) before they gain too much traction.
+Think of your community manager as your right-hand person - they know your brand guidelines, they know your employee value proposition, and they know your goals for the programme.

 And there you have it, folks!